gxshub/cargo-tracker-0.1/README.md

 ### The Kafka Publisher API

-To publish events to a kafka topic, the following three parts are included in the source code of **Booking Microservice**.
+The following _three_ parts in the source code of **Booking Microservice** relate to publishing events to Kafka topics.

-A Kafka binder and two binding topics are defined in the file [`application.properties`](./bookingms/src/main/resources/application.properties):
+(1) A Kafka binder and two binding topics are defined in the file [`application.properties`](./bookingms/src/main/resources/application.properties):
 ```properties
 spring.cloud.stream.kafka.binder.brokers=localhost:9092
 spring.cloud.stream.bindings.cargoBookingChannel.destination=cargobookings